RaviTambade/TFLdotNET/LINQ.md

 ## LINQ : Language Integrated Query

 Language-Integrated Query (LINQ) is a powerful set of technologies based on the integration of query capabilities directly into the C# language.
 LINQ Queries are the first-class language construct in C# .NET, just like classes, methods, events.
 The LINQ provides a consistent query experience to query objects (LINQ to Objects), relational databases (LINQ to SQL), and XML (LINQ to XML).

 ### Key Features of LINQ:
 LINQ provides the following Key Features:

-- Uniform Query Syntax: Whether you are querying an SQL database, an XML document, or an in-memory collection, the syntax is consistent and typically involves query operators like where, select, groupby, etc.
+- <b>Uniform Query Syntax</b>: Whether you are querying an SQL database, an XML document, or an in-memory collection, the syntax is consistent and typically involves query operators like where, select, groupby, etc.
-- Consistency: LINQ provides a consistent and uniform way to query different data sources, simplifying code and reducing the need to learn multiple query languages for different data types.
+- <b>Consistency</b>: LINQ provides a consistent and uniform way to query different data sources, simplifying code and reducing the need to learn multiple query languages for different data types.
-- Improved Productivity: LINQ simplifies common data operations like filtering, sorting, and grouping, reducing the amount of repetitive code that developers need to write.
+- <b>Improved Productivity</b>: LINQ simplifies common data operations like filtering, sorting, and grouping, reducing the amount of repetitive code that developers need to write.
-- Strongly Typed: LINQ is strongly typed, which means the compiler checks the syntax against the types of objects being queried, thus minimizing runtime errors.
+- </b>Strongly Typed</b>: LINQ is strongly typed, which means the compiler checks the syntax against the types of objects being queried, thus minimizing runtime errors.
-- SQL-Like Syntax: LINQ queries use a SQL-like syntax that is familiar to many developers, making it easier to express complex data retrieval and manipulation operations.
+- <b>SQL-Like Syntax</b>: LINQ queries use a SQL-like syntax that is familiar to many developers, making it easier to express complex data retrieval and manipulation operations.

 ```

 // Data source
 string[] names = {"Bill", "Steve", "James", "Mohan" };